SteakEnthusiast/SteakEnthusiast.github.io/source/_posts/Deobfuscating-Javascript-via-AST-An-Introduction-to-Babel.md

 traverse(ast, changeOperatorVisitor);
 ```

 Finally, we'll use the `generate` method from the `@babel/generator` package to generate the final code from the modified AST.
-We can also output the reuslting code to a file, but I'll just log it to the console for simplicity.
+We can also output the resulting code to a file, but I'll just log it to the console for simplicity.

-So, our final deobfuscation script looks like this:
+So, our final transformation script looks like this:

+## Babel Transformation Script

 ```javascript
 const parser = require("@babel/parser");